zoxpx/pxdocs/content/reference/release-notes/portworx.md

 ### Key Fixes

 * PWX-7431 - Strip the labels on a config map to fit 63 characters.
-* PWX-7411 - PX does not come up after upgrade to 2.0.1 when an auto-detecting network interface
+* PWX-7411 - Portworx does not come up after upgrade to 2.0.1 when an auto-detecting network interface

 ## 2.0.1